 The light at Caldey was first exhibited on 26th January 1829 showing a fixed white light, produced by 20 Argand oil lamps mounted in polished reflectors.

 The lighthouse was improved in 1868, and undertaken by James Douglass.
 The service room and lantern floors were strengthened to receive a new second-order optic.
 The original lantern was replaced by a helically framed design with diagonal glazing.

 The new light continued to show a fixed light white from the northeast round to the west, with red sectors showing to the north towards Tenby and the Woolhouse Shoal, and west towards Old Castle head near Lydstep.
 To the northwest, the light displayed a white sector.

 Originally a dwelling attached to the lighthouse housed the keeper and his family.
 However, following improvements to the lighthouse, it became operated by two lighthouse keepers and their families.
 The lighthouse keepers’ dwellings were substantially extended.
 On either end of the original cottage, a separate lean-to was built for use as a pantry and scullery.
 The two new cottages were linked to the tower by a covered passageway.

 In 1885 a clockwork mechanism was installed, and the light was subsequently converted to an occulting character.
 The character was altered again in 1889.

 Prior to the First World War research was underway regarding the use of Acetylene gas.
 However, this was delayed during the War.
 Following improvements with the gas stability, some lights were converted to automatic operation in the 1920s, especially where no electricity was available.

 Caldey Island Lighthouse was installed with Acetylene, using a Dalen sun valve.
 The keepers and families left the island, and an islander was employed as an Attendant.

-The cottages were transferred to the island’s management and provide accommodation for the island workers.
+The cottages were transferred to the island’s management and provided accommodation for the island workers.